hrbrmstr/sergeant/README.md

 -->
 <img src="sergeant.png" width="33" align="left" style="padding-right:20px"/>

-`sergeant` : Tools to Transform and Query Data with the 'Apache Drill' 'REST API', JDBC Interface & dplyr
+`sergeant` : Tools to Transform and Query Data with the 'Apache Drill' 'REST API', JDBC Interface, Plus 'dplyr' and 'DBI' Interfaces

 Drill + `sergeant` is (IMO) a nice alternative to Spark + `sparklyr` if you don't need the ML components of Spark (i.e. just need to query "big data" sources, need to interface with parquet, need to combine disperate data source types — json, csv, parquet, rdbms - for aggregation, etc).
 Drill also has support for spatial queries.

-<del>The package doesn't have a `dplyr`-esque interface yet, but creating one is possible since Drill uses pretty standard SQL for queries.
-Right now, you need to build Drill SQL queries by hand and issue them with `drill_query()`.
-It's good to get one's hands dirty with some SQL on occassion (it builds character).
-The JDBC interface may make it possible to write a `dplyr` wrapper for it</del>.

 I find writing SQL queries to parquet files with Drill on a local 64GB Linux workstation to be more performant than doing the data ingestion work with R (for large or disperate data sets).
 I also work with many tiny JSON files on a daily basis and Drill makes it much easier to do so.
 YMMV.